Free HVAC Quote

 To successfully navigate these complex programs, consider seeking expert assistance.
 After installation, protect your investment with regular HVAC maintenance in Los Angeles to ensure your rebated system continues operating at peak efficiency.

-For complete details on eligibility and application, read our comprehensive guide on understanding HEEHRA rebates.
+For full details on eligibility and how to apply, see our guide to understanding HEEHRA rebates.

 To apply online for LADWP rebates, log in to your LADWP online account and upload all supporting documents, including legible PDFs and photographs.
 To qualify, purchase and install your high-efficiency product first, then apply.
 Be sure to send it in within 12 months of purchase to remain eligible.
 You must be a LADWP residential customer with an active electric meter to qualify.